 - Completed professional/vocational training

-- Minimum of two year’s work experience
+- Minimum of two years of work experience abroad

 - Willingness to reflect on your own preconceptions and behaviour